 After the Initial Rate Period and prior to conversion to a Fixed Rate, the Bonds are subject to optional and mandatory redemption at par, on the dates and in the manner, as described herein.
 (See "THE BONDS - Redemption".)

-During the Initial Rate Period the Bonds are not subject to optional redemption.
+During the Initial Rate Period the Bonds are also subject to optional redemption, as described herein.

 Ratings